segmentio/segment-docs/src/engage/journeys/event-triggered-journeys.md

 Unique identifiers in event-triggered journeys help you manage multiple journey instances when a user triggers the same event more than once.

-When you select **Re-enter every time event occurs** when you create an event-triggered journeys, you can choose an event property as a unique identifier.
+When you select **Re-enter every time event occurs** when you create an event-triggered journey, you can choose an event property as a unique identifier.
 Selecting this option does two things:

 - It creates a separate journey instance for each unique identifier value, allowing multiple instances to run in parallel for the same user.
 - It ensures that any follow-up events link back to the right journey instance, preserving context for tracking and personalization.